luissilva1044894/Pyrez/README.md

 All information obtained is provided by Hi-Rez Studios API and is thus their property.
 According to Section 11a of the [`API Terms of Use`][api-terms-of-use], you must attribute any data provided as below.

-> Data provided by Hi-Rez. © 2020 Hi-Rez Studios, Inc. All rights reserved.
+> Data provided by Hi-Rez. © 2021 Hi-Rez Studios, Inc. All rights reserved.

-[api-terms-of-use]: https://www.hirezstudios.com/wp-content/themes/hi-rez-studios/pdf/api-terms-of-use-agreement.pdf "Hi-Rez Studios API · Terms of Use"
+[api-terms-of-use]: https://web2.hirez.com/hirez-studios/legal/api-terms-of-use-agreement.pdf "Hi-Rez Studios API · Terms of Use"
 [github-repo]: https://github.com/luissilva1044894/Pyrez "Pyrez · Github repository"
 [license]: ./LICENSE "Pyrez · License"
 [pyrez-pypi]: https://pypi.org/project/pyrez "Pyrez · PyPI"
-[support-server-discord]: https://discord.gg/XkydRPS "Support Server · Discord"